marc-hayek/Car-Repair-Shop-Project/README.md

 The program will take a preset list of customers, and generate requests for services for their specific car model.
 The program will then output these requests onto the screen as follows:

-*Customer first name   Customer last name
+*	Customer first name   Customer last name
-*Customer address
+*	Customer address
-*Car make, model, year, color
+*	Car make, model, year, color
-*Service 1, service 2, … (up to 5 services)
+*	Service 1, service 2, … (up to 5 services)
-*Cost of repairs for this car
+*	Cost of repairs for this car

-*Customer first name   Customer last name
+*	Customer first name   Customer last name
-*Customer address
+*	Customer address
-*Car make, model, year, color
+*	Car make, model, year, color
-8Service 1, service 2, … (up to 5 services)
+*	Service 1, service 2, … (up to 5 services)
-*Cost of repairs for this car
+*	Cost of repairs for this car

 etc.